google/clusterfuzz/docs/reference/glossary.md

 A [task](#task) that tries to minimize a [testcase](#testcase) to its smallest possible size, such that it still triggers the same underlying bug on the target program.

+## Reliability of reproduction
+A crash is reliably reproducible if the target program consistently crashes with the same [crash state](#crash-state) for the given input.

 ## Regression range
 A range of commits in which the bug was originally introduced.
 It is of the form